Useurmind/rokuby/doc_base/information_units_and_processors.md

         version: "1.0"
     }

-The functions that are available to create certain information untis (and also processors) are members of the `Rokuby::DSL` namespace.
+The functions that are available to create certain information untis (and also processors) are members of the ['Rokuby::DSL` namespace](Rokuby/DSL.html).

 The nice thing is that once the information units are defined you can easily obtain them via their name.
 For example